austta/austta.org.au/membnews.md

 Please note, links in member news are not maintained in general, they remain as a record of what was sent to members.

+## April 2022

+### Assistance Required for Cataloguing the National Timetable Collection

+The Association is preparing the National Timetable Collection to be housed at the State Library of Victoria.
+This will involve receiving timetables donated from private collections and sending them to a place where they can be publicly accessed.
+This will be of interest to those doing historical research to see the extent and frequency of public transport at various times.
+It could also be of assistance to those researching their family history and even cold crime cases!
+Victorian members have worked on sorting and cataloguing the National Timetable collection at ATA premises at Prahran, South Yarra and now Huntingdale, and at home.
+Some Sydney members had a session before the 2020 Covid lockdown.
+If you are interested in cataloguing timetables for the NTC individually or with other members please contact Len Regan, <archives@timetable.org.au> or 0409&nbsp;209&nbsp;114.
+Len can send you some timetables to catalogue and arrange for instruction for the computer cataloguing process.

+### Stephen Gray Memorial Distribution Service

+The March Distribution List has received over twenty orders.
+The Sydney Trains and NSW Trains working timetables and rosters received much interest as well as printed Melbourne Metro and V/Line commuter and regional timetables.
+Limited stock items from Switzerland, Slovakia, Romania, United Kingdom, and Germany have also received orders.
+The April List will have PTV bus timetables effective 13 February 2022 in conjunction with the new Cranbourne & Pakenham Line and Frankston Line timetables.

+### Online Timetables

+Australian transport organizations provide online timetables of varying usefulness.
+Translink Queensland, Transperth, Adelaide Metro, Metro Tasmania, Transport Tasmania, and Transport Canberra have electronic timetables in a format similar to former printed timetables.
+Thus, they can be readily printed at home if required.
+However, many Transperth timetables have very smaller print when reduced to A4 for printing.
+PTV online timetables show every stop and can be cumbersome on screen and lengthy to print.
+For instance, the 246 Clifton Hill to Elsternwick timetable comprises twenty-seven pages.
+The route maps are generated on demand and could not be printed.
+A big plus is the PTV app which on opening can show the times for all transport modes departing shortly from your current location.
+The print on demand timetables provided in our distribution service show major stops and have a good route map.
+The Transport for NSW online bus timetables only show a single route and a number of timetables are necessary to find your next bus in a common corridor.
+For instance, the 100 City-QVB to Taronga Zoo timetable is 22 pages in length.
+However, it does have a helpful route map which details the common corridor routes 228, 229, and 230 from Milsons Point and 100, 243, 246, 249 from Sydney City.

+<p style="text-align:right">Hilaire Fraser, <president@timetable.org.au> 0409&nbsp;463&nbsp;209</p>

 ## March 2022

 ### Membership Fees are Changing